DaXor-0/Swing_Test/README.md

 ---

 ## Building
+The project is built with a recursive makefile approach in which a top-level `Makefile` will run the `make` commands for each subfolder.
-If you want to build the project without relying on `submit_wrapper.sh`, use the following steps:
+If you want to build the project without relying on `submit_wrapper.sh`:
 1. **Build all components**:
    ```bash
    $ make
    ```
 2. **Clean all builds**:
    ```bash
    $ make clean
    ```

 The `Makefile` automatically handles the compilation and linking for each component, creating the necessary binaries and libraries in the `bin` and `lib` directories.

-### Compiling Individual Parts of the Project
-The project is built with a recursive makefile approach in which a top-level `Makefile` will run the `make` commands for each subfolder.

-So, to build everything just run the `make` command in the main directory.
-You can also use the `make` command with the `clean` target to remove object files and binaries.

 If you want to compile and build individual parts of the project you can either run the `make` command inside the desired subdirectory, or run `make -C <directory>`.
 This works also with the `clean` command.